lorenzobonaguro/huva_reproducibility/README.md

 We try to provide access to the analysis in the easiest possible way, the user can follow this few instructions and should be able to be up and running quickly.
 Withing each folder you can find all the scripts and data required the reproduce the analysis.
 Just open the 'Figure_X.Rmd' and run it.

 ### Requirements
-Some of the calculations, expecially to reproduce Figure 3 can be quite memory demanding, we suggest a minimum of 32 Gb of system memory.
+Some of the calculations, especially to reproduce Figure 3 can be quite memory demanding, we suggest a minimum of 32 Gb of system memory.
 - [Git](https://git-scm.com/)
 - [Docker](https://www.docker.com/)